-- Since early 2013 I’ve served as principal organizer of PDX Death Café, acknowledged as the largest death café across 30+ countries.
-I’ve led Death Cafes at restaurants, libraries, hospice programs, community centers, college reunions, and a music festival.
+- I co-founded and for five years was the principal organizer of PDX Death Café, then the largest death café across 60+ countries, leading Death Cafés at restaurants, libraries, hospice programs, community centers, college reunions, and a music festival.

 - I led the successful 500-person, 10-hour day of programming Death:OK, Let’s Talk About It, held in Portland, Oregon in 2015.

-- I volunteer as a facilitator with Oregon Humanities’ Talking About Dying conversation program.
+- I served for three years as a facilitator with Oregon Humanities’ Talking About Dying conversation program.

 - For 30 years I served the community through local, state, and national non-profit organizations as a community organizer, executive director, and consultant.

-- My principal teachers in this work have been the deaths I have attended; I’ve written extensively about my father and my dear friend Marcy Westerling, among others.
-My work with Lynda Martin-McCormick on her husband’s home funeral was featured in a short video: Death DIY.
+- My principal teachers are the deaths I’ve attended; I’ve written extensively about my father and my friend Marcy Westerling, among others.
+My work with Lynda Martin-McCormick on her husband’s home funeral was featured in the short video Death DIY.